mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 to, you know, define tech that because something is not in the latest design pattern or something is using an older technology or paradigm, or maybe simply because they don't understand something.
-So often the first thing you have to do when you think of tech that is actually understand what's going on and truly think for yourself.
+So often the first thing you have to do when you think of tech debt is actually understand what's going on and truly think for yourself.
 I truly think about it.
 Is this truly affected?
 Oh, is this something you lack an understanding?
-And actually that's something we were seeing within Rueckert and with our customers that shook out is quite often used for once you have a better understanding of the code, because you can see how it's working and you can see inside of it, then you quite often realize that's not actually that that's the, I just didn't understand how it was working.
+And actually that's something we were seeing within Rueckert and with our customers that shook out is quite often used for once you have a better understanding of the code, because you can see how it's working and you can see inside of it, then you quite often realize that's not actually tech debt that's the, I just didn't understand how it was working.
 And once you get gain a better picture of how is it working, why is it working that way?
 And none of the sudden then it makes perfect sense.
-But obviously sometimes there is real product that there is real tech that they, for the most part, we kind of manage tech debt on a, you know, quarterly on a quarterly roadmap.
+But obviously sometimes there is real product that there is real tech debt they, for the most part, we kind of manage tech debt on a, you know, quarterly on a quarterly roadmap.
 We have a very.
 Agile flexible quarterly roadmap while we manage our roadmap, eh, usual, all the rollout.
-And you also kind of add, you know, a handful of tasks for each team and full of mid-level mid large tasks for each team where they can, whether they should strive for a tech that.
-And obviously, you know, like that usually comes last in priorities priorities.
-So it doesn't always get executed a lot.
-Depends on the roadmap progress in general and especially on a.
+And you also kind of add, you know, a handful of tasks for each team and full of mid-level mid large tasks for each team where they can, whether they should strive for a tech debt.
+And obviously, you know,tech debt usually comes last in priorities priorities.
+So it doesn't always get executed.
+A lot depends on the roadmap progress in general and especially on a.
 Eh, eh, new tasks that get pushed in from the sales team as well, working with customers.
 And there are always new requirements for improving performance, for a meeting new criteria for giving the best experience with possibly can for our customers.
-And those often override some of other stuff we have on the roadmap, but we do try to get at least some of the tech that cleared every quarter, just to get a few low hanging fruits with high impact stuff.
-That's been bothering us, that's bothering the team.
+And those often override some of other stuff we have on the roadmap, but we do try to get at least some of the tech debt cleared every quarter, just to get a few low hanging fruits with high impact.
+Stuff that's been bothering us, that's bothering the team.
 And also we find that having those, you know, tasks in the queue engineers kind of find time in way to get to them, to get it out of the way.

 **Michaela:**[00:32:56] Yeah.
-So what, what reminds me and what I wanted to ask you in that context is that the original or one of the very early on definitions of tech dad was code that didn't have tests right from my Confederacy would say, well, it's tech that if you don't have tests, because then you really have a hard time refactoring and often, you know, There's also this new, I was actually, I did a podcast with him, uh, recently on, on, on my podcast and we were talking about it and then he, and he also sat like tech tech.
-That is the code that has been outlived, but a person that.
+So what, what reminds me and what I wanted to ask you in that context is that the original or one of the very early on definitions of tech debt was code that didn't have tests right from my Confederacy would say, well, it's tech debt if you don't have tests, because then you really have a hard time refactoring and often, you know, There's also this new, I was actually, I did a podcast with him, uh, recently on, on, on my podcast and we were talking about it and then he, and he also sat like tech tech debt is the code that has been outlived, but a person that.
 Wrote it right.
-And that in our days in our, in our, um, very fast pace or, you know, um, take industry where people will stay two years, maybe at the company, they write code and they actually never really see it in the maintainance pace.
+And that in our days in our, in our, um, very fast pace or, you know, um, tech industry where people will stay two years, maybe at the company, they write code and they actually never really see it in the maintainance pace.
 Right.
 So do you see it when they're writing it?
 Maybe when you're releasing it.
 And so a lot of the, you know, like a lot of the, the.
-Code becomes tech deck, because the knowledge is actually gone from the organization that, you know, wrote that that code or, you know, can maintain or understand it.
+Code becomes tech debt, because the knowledge is actually gone from the organization that, you know, wrote that that code or, you know, can maintainer or understand it.
 What's your perspective on that?

 **Liran:**[00:34:07] So there's actually a truck out we've kind of we've wrote and talked a lot about understandability.
 It's exactly what you mentioned.
 It's about knowledge it's about if you're able to understand the software, the code fairly well, then.
 You're the new C you can do a lot.
 I mean, you can get stuff done.
-I mean, I think the most obvious example of that is, you know, those simple exercises you get on introduction to computer sciences file from disk, Salton array, eh, those kinds of stuff.
+I mean, I think the most obvious example of that is, you know, those simple exercises you get on introduction to computer sciences readFile from disk, sort an array, eh, those kinds of stuff.
 And you know, those exercises you can usually do right now as a senior engineer in 10 minutes, 20 minutes.
 And you're done, but if you were to get the same task within the context of a very large system, especially one you're not intimately familiar with, then all of the